 Shortly after ESA’s ‘non-detection’ the powerful wide-field telescope at Hawaii returned to service with its first task to try detecting where 2006QV89 really is.
 On August 11th it found the 28 metre space rock, safely on its way to clear earth on this passage.

 Where is Asteroid 2006 QV89 now?View the latest orbit calculation of 2006 QV89 as well as the 2006 estimation

 Currently 2006QV89 is 247,045,941 (165,045,941) from earth, racing through the solar system at 79,847 (49,904).
 It is getting 27.5 (17.2) closer to earth every second.

 Since midnight last night it got 531,068 km (331,917 mi) closer Since you started looking at this page it got 0 km (0 mi) closer

 Will it hit or miss Earth?

-This asteroid is categorised as a hazardous near earth object, however it's current classification on the risk list is that the change of impact of 2006QV89 is about 1 in 7200, or 0.01% .
-Bear in mind that, altough the distances at which the asteroid is passing seem large, only a small variation of the orbit in fractions of a degree, means that 2006QV89 could suddenly come a lot closer to the earth.
-The next predicted approach trajectory has it passing at a about 5-7 million km.
+Altough the distances at which the asteroid is passing seem large, only a small variation of the orbit in fractions of a degree, means that 2006QV89 could suddenly come a lot closer to the earth.
+Based on current scientific data, the approach trajectory has it passing at a about 5-7 million km.

 An asteroids trajectory can be significantly changed by what's called 'gravitational keyholes'.
 As the Near-Earth Object flies through the solar system, it encounters other space bodies regularly, such as planets.
 A small gravitational pull will change the flight path of the space rock slightly, which could lead to a potential collision - known as impact event - when the asteroid passes Earth again in the future.